On this page

 If temporary contracts are continually extended, immediately or within 6 months, permanent employment will follow after 2 years or starting with the 4th consecutive contract (chain provision).
 If included in their CAO, you may give seasonal workers in, for instance, the food and beverage or agricultural sector a new temporary contract after only 3 months.

-As an employer, you are required to provide your employees with employment particulars either in writing or electronically.
+As an employer, you must give your employees a contract in writing that contains the details of their employment.
 If you intend to provide the information electronically, your employee must give his or her express consent for you to do so.
 You can include the data in your employment contract, but you may also provide the data separately.

 The information must include at least: